bufbuild-ru/docs/blog/authzed-case-study-maintaining-a-stable-protobuf-api/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Authzed Case Study: Maintaining a Stable Protocol Buffers API"
-  tagline: "June 15, 2021"
 ---

+# Authzed Case Study: Maintaining a Stable Protocol Buffers API

 **Our friends at** [**Authzed**](https://authzed.com/) **recently adopted Buf and have given us the honor of writing about their experience.**